andrewShillito/spring-security-demo/README.md

 `./mvnw spring-boot:run -Dspring-boot.run.profiles=default,postgres`

-The default profiles populate a set of example users into the postgres db from [example-users.json](src/main/resources/seed/example-users.json).
+The default profiles populate lists of example users, accounts, loans, cards, notices, and contact messages into the postgres db from files in directory [./src/main/resources/seed/](./src/main/resources/seed/).
+This data can be regenerated during startup as well using property `-Dexample-data.regenerate=true`.
+See [Regenerating dev environment example data](#regenerating-dev-environment-example-data) for details on regenerating example data.

 ### Other spring profiles